GLOBAL MARKETS-Europe waits on potentially record ECB rate hike

 "If they do deliver the 75 bps, it is likely that we will see more hikes priced in and we could see the euro rally a bit, but we would look to fade that," he added, due to the upcoming recession and winter energy crisis.

-Britain's pound was also in the red again, with the UK's new Prime Minister Liz Truss set to announce a 100 billion pound ($115 billion)-plus package of measures later to cap soaring consumer and business energy bills.
+Britain's pound was also out of the red again, with new UK Prime Minister Liz Truss announcing a 100 billion pound ($115 billion)-plus package of measures to cap soaring energy bills.

 FED AHEAD